mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 the Miner and IoT NFT/Edge AI devices is unregulated.
 As a result, there would be no possibility to be rewarded for forwarding data from the sensor to supernode via the Miner, and ultimately the downlink resource would be free, only being allocated on a “first come, first served” basis.
 There is also a possibility to setup bidding mechanism for miners to offer premium services.
-This design with a proper Miner health metrics such as altitude can distribute the mining outcome much more better than other designs such as monetizing the downlinks or halving.
+This design with a proper Miner health metrics such as fuel tank can distribute the mining outcome much more better than other designs such as monetizing the downlinks or halving.

 Proof of Location is the key functionality of the network as the miners can triangulate an object's location thanks to precise GPS timestamp and the design of the LPWAN chip.
 It would be very hard to fake a location of the object unless you cheat 51% of the miners by feeding them wrong GPS coordinates.
 MXC LPWAN infrastructure solves the problem of robustness and the inequality of the network income, delivering the ultimate user experience to SMEs and MNCs.